unfoldingWord-dev/python-gitea-client/docs/examples.rst

             print("Repository is not a fork")

-Example 2: Updating a User
+Example 2: Updating a user
 --------------------------

 Below is an example demonstrating how to update a user (requires admin privileges)::